Real Estate Investment

 - Ignoring holding costs.
 Every month you own the property, you pay interest, taxes, insurance, and utilities.

 - Over-improving.
-A $90,000 kitchen in a $350,000 neighborhood won't return your money.
+A $90,000 kitchen in a $350,000 neighborhood will not return your money.

 - Skipping the local market read.
 What sells in Wellington differs from what sells in Miami Beach.